Guqin aesthetics: Philosophy of the qin

 Qin music tends to linger on certain notes, with an emphasis on silence and timbre, giving it a meditative quality.
 Being an instrument historically associated with literati, its aim is Confucian (in trying to cultivate one's mind) as well as Daoist (in seeking harmony between man and nature). 「琴棋書畫」 (qin qi shu hua) refers to the Four Arts of the Chinese Scholar, wherein 『琴』 qin/music refers specifically to guqin.
 [This phrase is a rather late invention of the Song period (according to the Wuzhizhai Qinpu), so it is not clear how essential it was to the pedagogy of earlier scholar classes].
-It is rarely used to play popular and fast tunes which are deemed to be vulgar to the instrument of the scholars.
+Although historical texts suggest that there were literati playing the qin in a variety of styles, evidence of this variation in performance practices and playstyles often appears in the written complaints of literati who adhered to a more traditional perspective, and believed that proper qin performance should be contemplative, and should avoid more popular sounds that they deemed to be vulgar.

 Because of this, the qin is not so popular amongst the uninitiated, and because of the decline of its popularity in the periods of political disturbances (when the qin was seen as an elitist and feudal instrument.
 These days, the qin is referred to as a "folk instrument" to move away from these connotations), very few people are familiar with it, even in China.
 However, there has been a revival of interest in recent years, especially among Westerners, as the qin embodies a philosophy which appeals to those who wish to escape the stress and confusion of the modern world.
 Some may argue that the spiritual side is one of the most appealing aspects of qin music, since much other music concerned with entertainment, social bonding or academic issues, the music of the qin offers a breath of fresh air, concerning with the individual and his/her connection with nature and surroundings.
 Of course, there is no reason why one cannot submit to a realist and/or idealistic view of the purpose of the qin music.
 It all depends on the player's preference of what s/he wants out of qin music.